-At McGowan, Hood & Felder, LLC, our South Carolina preeclampsia attorneys understand the risks and dangers mothers face during pregnancy.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina preeclampsia attorneys understand the risks and dangers mothers face during pregnancy.
 We have been helping families in Anderson, Rock Hill, Columbia, Sumter, and Georgetown get justice for OB malpractice for more than 20 years.

 Signs of preeclampsia

 Some mothers with preeclampsia do not develop symptoms.
 However, for many mothers, these signs should be a red flag to the obstetricians and nurses that are guiding the mother through pregnancy:

 - Nausea and vomiting

 - Shortness of breath

 - Severe headaches

 - Bad liver function

 Mothers who are at risk for preeclampsia include:

 - Mothers 40 or older